-At the same time, the field is facing a shift that is both technical and cultural: the convergence of Statistical Computing (SC) with high-performance computing (HPC).
+At the same time, the field is facing a shift that is both technical and cultural: the convergence of SC with high-performance computing (HPC).
 The rapid growth of data and demand for more sophisticated analytics has pushed traditional, single-processor workflows to their limits.
-In response, statistical computing is moving to distributed and parallel computing frameworks that leverage the massive scale of modern HPC architectures.
-To recognize this transition, we introduce the term \textit{High-Performance Statistical Computing (HPSC)}, which formalizes the critical intersection where advanced statistical methods meet cutting-edge computational infrastructure.
+In response, SC is moving to distributed and parallel computing frameworks that leverage the massive scale of modern HPC architectures.
+To recognize this transition, we introduce the term \textit{high-performance statistical computing (HPSC)}, which formalizes the critical intersection where advanced statistical methods meet cutting-edge computational infrastructure.
 HPSC is not simply a technical move.
 It indicates a fundamental shift in the conceptualization and development of scalable solutions to statistical problems.
 Scientific applications are already extending the limits of HPC capabilities, particularly in areas involving large-scale simulations, uncertainty quantification, and real-time inference.
-Recognizing HPSC as a separate domain enables us to articulate its challenges more effectively, tap into its unexploited potential, and enable deep collaboration between the computational and statistical communities.
+Recognizing HPSC as a separate domain enables us to articulate its challenges more effectively, tap into its unexploited potential, and encourage deep collaboration between the HPC and SC communities.